YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLCYCLE, Journal file jjjj causes cycle in the journal file generations of database file dddd

-MUPIP Error: This indicates that MUPIP encountered journal file jjjj causing cycle in the journal file generations of database file dddd; i.e. following the back-pointers in the journal files can wind up repeatedly finding the same journal file.
+MUPIP Error: This indicates that MUPIP encountered journal file jjjj causing a cycle in the journal file generations of database file dddd; i.e. following the back-pointers in the journal files can wind up repeatedly finding the same journal file.

 Action: Contact your YottaDB support channel with appropriate log messages.